analphagamma/CritRoller/README.txt

 == Welcome To CritRoller! ==

-This program will help you randomly roll Crits and Fumbles.
+This program will help you roll random Crits and Fumbles.

 = How To Use =